-The Town will continue with its street sweeping and leaf collection programs.
+The Town will continue to provide storm sewer system infrastructure maintenance, and continue preventative measures with its street sweeping and leaf collection programs.

-BMP 6-3.
-Enhanced Training Program for Town Employees
+BMP 6-4.
+Training Program for Town Employees

 The Town has and will continue to develop and implement biennial training for applicable employees in (1) recognition and reporting of illicit discharges; (2) good housekeeping, pollution prevention and spill control practices for, (a) road, street and parking lot maintenance, (b) maintenance and public works facilities, and (c) greenway/civic facilities; (3) spill response by emergency response employees; (4) herbicide application training when applicable; and (5) contractor oversight for environmental compliance.